Instructors

 Kathy has had multiple presentations at professional meetings and currently sees patients at a chronic pain clinic.

-Terry Pratt, MS, PT, COMT, FAAOMPT
+Terry Pratt, PT, MS, OCS, COMT, FAAOMPT

 Bill Temes, MSPT, COMT, OCS, FAAOMPT